Imitation Shark Fin Soup, a common street food dish in Hong Kong and Malaysia especially in night markets. Easy and fast soup recipe!

 - 10 scallops (dried)

 Steps to Prepare

-- Boil broth at medium to high heat, add shredded drumstick, scallops, crab meat, sliced wood ear mushrooms, shiitake mushrooms, 'shaoxing' wine and soy sauce into broth.
+- Boil broth at medium to high heat, add shredded drumstick, scallops, crab meat, sliced wood ear mushrooms, shiitake mushrooms, 'Shaoxing' wine and soy sauce into the broth.
 Boil for 10 minutes.

 - Add a pinch of salt and pepper along with dark soya sauce.
 To thicken the soup, add cornstarch mixture to the pot of soup.